mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

       - 4. **Amazon Reviews.** This dataset contains over 45 million Amazon reviews.
       - 5. **Rotten Tomatoes Reviews.** Archive of more than 480,000 critic reviews (fresh or rotten).
       - 6. **SMS Spam Collection in English.** This dataset includes 5,574 English SMS spam messages.

+   * Data in Speech:
+      - 1. **Libri Speech.** This Enron dataset contains around 0.5 million emails of over 150 users mostly from the management of Enron.
+The size of the data is around 432 MB.
+      - 2. **Yelp.** It contains 1.2 million tips by 1.6 million users, over 1.2 million business attributes and photos for natural language processing tasks.
+      - 3. **IMDB reviews.** It contains over 50,000 movie reviews from Kaggle.
+      - 4. **Amazon Reviews.** This dataset contains over 45 million Amazon reviews.
+      - 5. **Rotten Tomatoes Reviews.** Archive of more than 480,000 critic reviews (fresh or rotten).
+      - 6. **SMS Spam Collection in English.** This dataset includes 5,574 English SMS spam messages.